willhaslett/covid-19-growth/README.md

   ```
   [Population and region data source](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States_by_population#Summary_of_population_by_region)

 * `df_us_county` Be wary.
-The county-level case, death, and recovery data have not been reported consistently and appear to have been abondoned.
-See image.
+The US county-level data have not been consistently reported.
   ```
   print(df_us_county['cases'])